Folkestone Groomers Directory

 Inquire about their equipment and techniques.
 Professional de-shedding requires specialized tools including high-velocity dryers, professional-grade undercoat rakes, and appropriate shampoos.

 For guidance on selecting the right groomer for your Lab, read our comprehensive guide on questions to ask when choosing a groomer.
+You can also explore our Dog Grooming Services hub for a full overview of professional grooming options available.

 What to Expect from Quality Service